Siemens Nexas: Design and construction

 The Siemens Nexas trains are fitted with a passenger information system produced by the German firm Annax.
 The system does not announce service details at the commencement of a journey, express running or the end of services.

-In June 2008, Connex started a program to replace the seat coverings in a number of Siemens Nexas trains, using the same type of fabric as used in the X'Trapolis 100 trains, Metro Trains Melbourne has since put in new seating fabric displaying various stations around the network, to almost half the fleet.
+In June 2008, Connex started a program to replace the seat coverings in a number of Siemens Nexas trains, using the same type of fabric as used in the X'Trapolis 100 trains.
+However, Metro Trains Melbourne put in new seating fabric displaying various stations around the network before the recent refurbishment which saw them changed to a geometric design featuring blue triangles and orange rectangles for priority seats.